schimar/wdetect/README.md

 ========================================================================================

 This repository exists solely to reproduce my first version of a weed detection neural network.
-The code mostly comes from the [cocosynth](https://github.com/akTwelve/cocosynth) and [matterport's Mask R-CNN](https://github.com/matterport/Mask_RCNN) repositories.
+The code comes from the [cocosynth](https://github.com/akTwelve/cocosynth) and [matterport's Mask R-CNN](https://github.com/matterport/Mask_RCNN) repositories, but I made some minor changes to suit this case.
 For detailed info on software dependencies, please refer to the [cocosynth](https://github.com/akTwelve/cocosynth) repository.
 Make sure that the two folders are in your working directory, and change the relative paths if needed.

 <br/>